uboslinux/ubos-docs/sphinx/developers/complex-deployment-example.rst

    #.
 Restart Apache.

 #.
-Obtain the Letsencrypt certificate:
+Obtain the LetsEncrypt certificate:

-   * Invoke the ``certbot`` program to create a TLS keypair, and have Letsencrypt issue a certificate for it.
+   * Invoke the ``certbot`` program to create a TLS keypair, and have LetsEncrypt issue a certificate for it.

 #.
 Deploy the :term:`Site`: